 b) Reduction in tax rates

-Once benefits arising from credit are captured, the next step should be to compute benefits from rate reduction, if any.
+Once benefits arising from credit are captured, the next step is to compute benefits from rate reduction, if any.
 This benefit may be computed at the product level.

 Say, for example, one unit of toothpaste of Rs.
-10 attracts excise and VAT of Rs 3 today.
+10 attracted excise and VAT of Rs 3 earlier.
 If GST payable on toothpaste is Rs.
 2, then Rs.
-1 would be the likely benefit.
+1 is the likely benefit.

 2. Looping in Vendors / Supply Chain

-While the above steps provide clarity in understanding how much benefit is arising at the manufacturing level, the company will also have to ensure that their vendors pass on the benefits by way of price reduction.
-To do this, the company will be required to get cost data from vendors.
-Once details are shared by vendors, their veracity should be verified by the company or through an independent firm.
+While the above steps provide clarity in understanding how much benefit is arising at the manufacturing level, the company also has to ensure that their vendors pass on the benefits by way of price reduction.
+To do this, the company needs to get cost data from vendors.
+Once details are shared by vendors, their veracity is to be verified by the company or through an independent firm.
 In case vendors are not willing to share details, some sample cost sheets can be prepared based on industry knowledge.
 The expected amount of benefits thus arrived at could be shared with vendors for confirmation and used for negotiation.